 Again, read that fine print before you get too excited about a brilliant package holiday or hotel deal you spotted.
 Non-refundable surcharges are often added during those blackout dates over the Christmas-New Year week and other especially busy periods and holidays.

-If you’re planning on doing some driving in Southeast Asia book car rental next.
-Driving is easy in countries such as Malaysia, Indonesia and Thailand.
-We’ve driven all over Thailand updating guidebooks and there’s some lovely driving to do.
-We once picked up a rental car in Koh Samui, then drove to Phuket, and back up to Hua Hin, and that was a fab place to drive.
-We also enjoyed road-tripping in Thailand’s northeastern Isaan region and from Chiang Mai up to Chiang Rai and the Golden Triangle.
+We once picked up a rental car in Koh Samui, then drove to Phuket (car ferry part of the way) and back up to Hua Hin, and that was a fabulous part of the country to drive.
+We also loved road-tripping in Thailand’s northeastern Isaan region and from Chiang Mai up to Chiang Rai and the Golden Triangle.

-As with flights and hotels, tours and activities also fill up over the high season.
-We love Get Your Guide for booking tours and activities, such as cooking classes, street food tours and guided walks.
-The site is also a great place to book VIP airport immigration fast-track services, book airport transfers, buy city passes, and book private tour guides.
-Also book tickets for shows or concerts as these also sell out over the busiest period.
+Also, make sure to book tickets for shows or concerts you want to go to, as these also sell out over the busiest period.
 For instance, in Siem Reap, it’s essential to buy tickets for Phare Cambodian Circus and the Sacred Dancers of Angkor well in advance.
 The Siem Reap circus is so popular they add a second show a night on some days during high season, but these can also sell out.

 This post contains some links to our affiliate partner sites from which we earn small commissions, but you don’t pay any more than if you visited their sites directly.